swiftlang/swift-evolution/proposals/0526-deadline.md

 review and debugging.
 Names centered on the mechanism (`withAutomaticTaskCancellation`) require the reader to infer the temporal aspect, while names centered on the concept (`withDeadline`) let the reader infer the mechanism from context.

+It was considered naming the default reason as `taskCancelled`, however this is a touch too general and felt redundant.
+The name of `userRequested` does differentiate between other cancellation reasons but still lacks some nuance to the name, this is an area where naming is open for suggestions that could convey the default nature and also differentiate between the other cancellation reasons without overloading existing terms.
+For now, `userRequested` seems like the best option available.

 ### CancellationError custom reasons